HashFail/native_bsearch/README.md

 The extension adds two methods to ruby arrays: native\_bsearch and native\_bindex.
 Both take either an object, which will be compared to the elements of the array using the <=> operator, or a block as a parameter. native\_bsearch returns the element matching the parameter and native\_bindex returns it's index.
+Optionally, either method can take two additional number parameters representing the lower and upper bounds of the search.

 Note: the array must be sorted according to the output of either the <=> operator or the block (duh), and if there is more than one element matching the target, the search is not guaranteed to return the first element.